Diamond clarity: American Gem Society

 The American Gem Society grades clarity on a number scale between 0 and 10.
 These numbers grades correlate almost exactly with the GIA system, but with some differences.
 The flawless and internally flawless (0) grades are grouped together with notation defining whether the stone is free from external blemishes, the VVS through SI grades are numbered 1 through 6, and then there are four grades 7 through 10 for the included category.

 Clarity grading by AGS standards requires examination using a binocular stereo microscope equipped with adjustable zoom magnification and darkfield illumination.

 International Diamond Council

 The IDC or the International Diamond Council uses a very similar standard to CIBJO.
 IDC loupe clean stones that have external blemishes have notations made on the grading report.
 IDC clarity grading is by examination using a 10× achromatic, aplanatic loupe in normal light.

 European Gemological Laboratory

 The European Gemological Laboratory (EGL) introduced the SI3 as a clarity grade.
 While intended as a range to include borderline SI2 / I1 stones, it is now commonly used to mean I1's which are nearly "eye clean", that is, which have inclusions which are not obviously visible to the naked eye.
 Because GIA and EGL use the same nomenclature, but apply the standards differently, purchasers of diamonds can be easily confused or mislead.
-The same diamond, submitted to both labs, will often receive very different grades.